tenancy/docs/docs/tenancy/1.x/hooks-custom.md

 }
 ```

-At this point you can create your listener for the new event, and register it as per the Laravel documentation.
+At this point you can create your listener for the new event and register it as per the Laravel documentation.